You are viewing a story from harrypotterfanfiction.com

 ‘Hmm, well that makes more sense,’ he nodded.

 ‘Just that Weasley and Lavender are better suited to each other than you and him.’

 ‘Well they’re both complete idiots.
 You’re far too smart to go with a twat like Ron Weasley.
-Although you did go out with McLaggen so I got to say you don’t seem to have the best taste.’
+Although you did go out with McLaggen so I’ve got to say you don’t seem to have the best taste in men.’

 ‘Well I have never actually gone out with Ron and for the record I did not go out with McLaggen either, although getting him to understand that was easier said than done.
 As you well know,’ I snapped.
 I immediately regretted my words though, as his face immediately hardened with anger at the memory.

 ‘Yes well,’ he said after a moment of silence, his face impassive once more, ‘maybe next time you’ll need to aim a little higher,’ he said, his eyes displaying just a trace of humour.

 ‘Oh really,’ I asked out of curiosity, unsure of what game he was playing, ‘and who would you suggest.’

 I was prepared for him to ignore me; for an off- hand comment at least.
 I was even prepared for him to insult me, as was so normal for him.
 What I wasn’t prepared for, was for his eyes, bright with confusion and uncertainty, to pierce directly into mine once more.
 He held my gaze for a moment, looking as if he was contemplating saying something, but in the end tore his gaze away and with a slight shrug said in a quiet voice, ‘I don’t know.’